-Without a doubt, the construction of ADUs in California (and beyond) has accelerated rapidly over the past few years.
+Without a doubt, the construction of ADUs has accelerated rapidly over the past few years.

-Cities have started to respond to the growing interest in ADUs, seeing the potential for Accessory Dwelling Units to help provide significant affordable housing volume and help address California’s housing crisis.
-The March 2021 launch of the Los Angeles ADU Standard Plan Program with its Approved Standard Plans marked another example of cities releasing pre-approved ADU programs in response to consumer demand.
+Cities have started to respond to the growing interest in ADUs, seeing the potential for Accessory Dwelling Units to help provide significant affordable housing volume.
+For example, the March 2021 launch of the Los Angeles ADU Standard Plan Program with its Approved Standard Plans marked another example of cities releasing pre-approved ADU programs in response to consumer demand.
 Cottage has contributed its own standard ADU building plans to the LA Standard Plan Program to help support the initiative.

 But what are ADU pre-approved plans, and how can they help an interested ADU owner build their ADU from start to finish?
 Is Cottage involved in these pre-approved ADU programs?
 We cover all those details in this article.